-This is my nineteenth year of teaching theology at Marist.
+I have been teaching theology at Marist since 1999.
 I love teaching about our faith to the students here.
 It is a blessing to be a part of watching the “light bulb” go on for students at different times when something we believe is no longer completely clouded in mystery and unexplainable.
 In the classroom, I also am privileged to partake in the ecumenism that occurs naturally as students with different religious backgrounds sit down and learn the mysteries of God and the Church together.

 As the moderator of the pro-life club, Marist for Life, I have been able to assist the students in the club to increase awareness of respect for human life at our school and in the community through education, leadership training, prayer and outreach.

 On a personal note, I am Croatian-American (by marriage).
 I have two sons who currently attend Marist and two daughters who look forward to being Spartans in the near future.